 - Hits: 6726

-In relation to moderating posts on your website what are the requirements and what should your policy be?
+Moderating posts on a review website.
+What are the requirements and what should your policy be

-To moderate all comments on a high-traffic forum is naturally a very time-consuming and perhaps unrealistic task.
+In relation to moderating posts on a website, whilst there is no such requirement under English law, website operators are expected to act responsibly and promptly, or they may face legal liability to posts that are defamatory or that breach privacy rights or data protection laws.
+To moderate all comments on a high-traffic online forum is naturally a very time-consuming and perhaps unrealistic task.
 Consequently, taking down posts upon notification and evaluation might be adequate, although this is not necessarily a requirement for a UK based website.

 Some website operators choose not to proactively moderate their websites but instead relay on complaints that they receive from the website users.
 This, generally speaking, should be adequate and acceptable in terms of their legal requirements.